Julius170/Making_Contract_Calls.demo/README.md

 }

 ```
-Note: ***Do not copy the function above, it is just a layout on how to structure a calling function.***
+Note: ***Note: Do not copy the function above, it is just a layout on how to structure a calling function.***

-To initialize the `TestContract.sol` contract copy the code below:
+To initialize the `TestContract.sol` contract, copy the code below:
 ```solidity

 // SPDX-License-Identifier: MIT